blink-y/Hello-World-Github/README.md

 This is a hello world project for usage of Github
 I added this line in the "features" branch.

-Hellom I'm Mitul Mohammad Abdullah Al Mukit at CUHK CSCIN
+Hello I'm Mitul Mohammad Abdullah Al Mukit at CUHK CSCIN

+My Student Number is 1155165211